MohamedAshrafIbraheem97/SuppliersApp/README.md

 # SuppliersApp
-This is a Desktop Application using C# that handles suppliers work and money with others (Still under Development)
+This is a Desktop Application using C# that handles suppliers work and money with others (Still under Development)</br>
-Design: flat UI from Microsoft no addional framworks
+Design: flat UI from Microsoft no addional framworks </br>
-Database: stored procedure from MS SQL
+Database: stored procedure from MS SQL</br>

 <img src="Images/Login.PNG">